 In most CAD applications, an Appearance would be called a "Material".
-PyroSim calls it an Appearance in order to not conflict with the naming of FDS materials.
+PyroSim calls it an Appearance to avoid conflicting with the naming of FDS materials.

-An Appearance defines how the surfaces of objects will appear and can have colors or textures applied to them.
-Some default appearances are provided or you can import your own.
+Some default appearances are provided with PyroSim or you can import your own.
 The Room Fire example demonstrates using a wood texture for a pine floor and hanging a picture on a wall.
 Your textures will be automatically displayed in PyroSim.
-Appearances will be shown on obstructions and vents when the View Mode is either Realistic or Realistic with Outlines.